Which ISA is Best for You?

 Understanding What You Could Get Back

 Currently, the returns on a Cash ISA continue to be low and the chances of these rates rising significantly in the near future are not looking high.
-The potential benefits of certain Stocks & Shares ISAs offer high returns, but with a hefty risk.
+The potential benefits of certain Stocks & Shares ISAs offer high returns, but this can come with a potentially hefty risk.
 An ISA that invests in a With Profits fund acts like a bit of an investment middle ground – low to medium risk with more consistent potential returns that are better than cash, but not as high as some of the riskier types of Stocks & Shares ISAs that are available.
 It’s all about balancing the risk with the reward and feeling comfortable with your investment.

 Remember, there is no such thing as a risk-free ISA